|Trail Features:||Panoramic Views, History|

 The mountain directly across the gorge, with the white aviation tower at the top, is 4263-foot Snowbird Mountain.
-Below you and outside of the park is the water tower for the hydro-electric plant in the Big Creek area.
-To the south is Mt.
-Sterling, with another interesting fire tower atop its peak.
-And of course, towards the west, is the seemingly endless expanse of mountains we call the Smokies.
+Below you will be the water tower for the hydro-electric plant in the Big Creek area.
+Towards the south is Mt.
+Sterling, which also has an old fire tower atop its summit.
+And of course, towards the west, is the seemingly endless expanse of mountains know as the Great Smoky Mountains.

 Using hand-cut stone, the octagonal fire tower at the summit was built by local laborers and the Civilian Conservation Corp in the late 1930s.
-Men working on the tower drilled and blocked the stone right out of the mountainside from a quarry just 100 yards downhill from the tower.
+Men working on the tower drilled and blocked the stone from a quarry only one hundred yards downhill from the tower.
 Some of these stones weighed as much as 600 pounds.

 The architectural style used for the tower was called "western" because it didn't require a raised structure to see above the trees.

-From February 15th to May 15th, and then again from October 15th to December 15th, the tower was manned by lookouts who lived on the premises on two-week tours.
+From February 15th through May 15th, and then again from October 15th to December 15th, the tower was manned by lookouts who lived on the premises on two-week tours.